One of the worst things about being wrong is that you almost never find out until it’s too late.

 12. Basing Price Position on Zillow or Other Online Valuation Sites

-None of those algorithms ever see a home, know of views some other properties may have, factor in the condition of the house or site, etc. Also, they can vary between themselves by 10-15% quite frequently!
-Same solution as #1 above.
+None of those algorithms ever see a home, know of views some other properties may have, factor in the condition of the house or site, and so forth.
+Also, they can vary among themselves by 10% to 15% quite frequently!
+Same solution as the tip above.

-After more than a decade selling everything from multi-million dollar hotels to a $20 million residential mansion in Coconut Grove, it’s safe to say that Carol Cassis knows a thing or two about real estate marketing.
+After more than a decade selling everything from multimillion dollar hotels to a $20 million residential mansion in Coconut Grove, it’s safe to say that Nicole Cassis knows a thing or two about real estate marketing.

-In fact, we first met Carol because she was the first Realtor in the country to conduct a full “wallet to wallet” bitcoin transaction for a $6,050,000 property in Miami.
+In fact, we first met Nicole because she was the first Realtor in the country to conduct a full “wallet-to-wallet” bitcoin transaction for a $6,050,000 property in Miami.
 Which just proves that true innovation and a sterling reputation can work better than any marketing campaign.

-Here’s Carol’s top three real estate marketing mistakes she sees agents making:
+Here’s Nicole’s top three real estate marketing mistakes she sees agents making:

 13. Using Social Media to Only Showcase Properties, Not Your Personality

-A big issue today is that realtors use social media only as a real estate tool, which has become both repetitive and impersonal.
-To be seen as genuine and engaging, your audience wants to meet the person behind the realtor to connect first on a human level—and then hopefully do business together.
+A big issue today is that real estate agents use social media only as a real estate tool, which has become both repetitive and impersonal.
+To be seen as genuine and engaging, your audience wants to meet the person behind the real estate agent to connect first on a human level—and then hopefully do business together.
 The magic of this industry is to maintain long-lasting relationships, so remember to be a person first and a salesperson second.